Palesha Goverdhan: Career

 Goverdhan won the bronze medal in the Asian Para Taekwondo Championship held in 2018 in Vietnam.

 Goverdhan participated at the 2020 Summer Paralympics in Tokyo, Japan.
 She lost 21–8 to Great Britain's Beth Munro, the eventual silver medalist.
 Goverdhan won repechage matches against Brianna Salinaro of the USA and Marija Mičev of Serbia, but lost to China's Li Yujie.
 In doing so, she became the first Nepali athlete to win two fights at the Summer Paralympics.
 Later that year, Gobardhan won the first gold medal for Nepal in para-Taekwondo by defeating Ebrahimi Roza from Iran in the final of the 2021 Asian Youth Para Games.

 Govardhan won bronze medal in 2022 Asian Para Games held in Hangzhou, China, becoming the first Nepali para-athlete to win a medal in the Asian Para Games.

 In March 2024, Goverdhan won gold in the women's 57 category the Asian section of the Pralympics qualification.
 In doing so, she qualified for the 2024 Summer Paralympics in Paris, France, becoming the first Nepalese to qualify via that route.
 In the 57 kg category of the games, Goverdhan won her first match against Valeria Morales of Venezuela with a score of 31-0.
 She then lost to Silvana Fernandes of Brazil in a close match, with a score of 8-10.
 Afterward, Goverdhan competed in the Repechage round for a bronze medal.
 She won her first Repechage match against Sophie Caverzan of France with a score of 2-1.
 In the Repechage final, she defeated Marija Mičev of Serbia with a score of 15-8.
 This won her a bronze medal and she became Nepal's first-ever Paralympic medalist.
 For this achievement, she was awarded by the Nepalese prime minister KP Oli on behalf of the Government of Nepal.

 Palesha Goverdhan won a bronze medal for Nepal at the 10th Asian Para Taekwondo Championships (G4) held in Kuching, Malaysia, on July 1, 2025.

+She won a bronze medal at the U.S. Open Taekwondo Championships in Para Taekwondo, held on 6 March 2026 in Las Vegas, United States.

+Goverdhan won a bronze medal for Nepal at the 11th Asian Para Taekwondo Championships, held in Ulaanbaatar, Mongolia, on 25 May 2026.